CellMigStandOrg/cellmigstandorg.github.io/groups.md

 (CVs) for re-use where possible, to propose the addition of terms to an existing CV where appropriate, and to create a novel CV where necessary.

-Of course, there needs to be considerable interaction between the different working groups, but this split along topical lines allows the working groups to focus on a specific standardization aspect internally.

 ## Data formats and API standards